-The District strives to maintain an unassigned fund balance in the General Fund equal to five percent of the annual budget.
-At June 30, 2020, the District had met the minimum fund balance goal.
+The District strives to maintain a minimum unassigned General Fund fund balance equal to 10-15 percent of the annual expenditures budget.
+At June 30, 2021, the District had not met the minimum fund balance goal.

 Net Position

 Net position represents the difference between assets and deferred outflows of resources, and liabilities and deferred inflows of resources, in the government-wide, proprietary and fiduciary fund financial statements.
 Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balance of any long-term debt used to build or acquire the capital assets.
 Net position is reported as restricted in the government-wide financial statements when there are limitations imposed on their use through external restrictions imposed by creditors, grantors, laws or regulations of other governments, or imposed by law through constitutional provisions or enabling legislation.